Archive for the 'rehearsal' Category

 There’s been an Asian theme running through my week.

 First, I thought I had found a great new way to get to rehearsal.
-I looked on a map and it looked like a subway stop at a place called Chrystie Street was closer.
+I looked on a map and it looked like a subway that was unknown to me called Chrystie Street was closer.

-So next time I went to rehearsal I got off there.
-Now Cranky cannot tell north or south for at least three minutes after getting off any subway.
-But this train left me off at an intersection I had never seen in my life.
+So, next time I go to rehearsal I get off there.
+Now, Cranky cannot tell north or south for at least three minutes after getting off any subway.
+This train left me off at an intersection I had never seen in my life.
 I felt like the train had entered a vortex and gone through the center of the earth and come out in China.
 Like when I was a kid and I thought you could dig your way to China on the beach.

 The sidewalks were packed with a lot of Chinese people in a hurry and one slow moving confused looking Caucasian.
 There were mounds of fish piled on wooden stands.
 Scary carcasses in the windows.
 And crowds and crowds of people.
 Not the tourist land Chinatown of knick-knacks and restaurants.
 Nope.

-Next, yesterday, I had tea with an actress friend and she told me that she’d been asked to do a reading of a screenplay and the director wants her to read the role of an Asian woman.
+Then, yesterday, I had tea with an actress friend and she told me that she’d been asked to do a reading of a screenplay and the director wants her to read the role of an Asian woman.
 Huh?
-She is as waspy as they get.
+She is as WASPY as they get.
 “Why?”
 I asked.
 “The director said he couldn’t find an Asian actress,” she said.
 “In all of New York City?”
 I asked.
 “Well, he’s won awards for his filmmaking.”
-She said he had won an award like THE GOLDEN BALLS or something in Cannes.
+She said he had won an award called THE GOLDEN BALLS or something in Cannes.

 She was told that she would be reading for the wife role and when she got to the rehearsal he switched her to the Asian woman.
 “Do you think I can do it?” she asked.
 “Can you wear pointy sunglasses?”
 I answered.
 “The days of Mickey Rooney as Mr. Yunioshi are way over.”